andrewchambers/p2pkgs/README.md

 - [curl](https://curl.se/) to download source tarballs.
 - [recutils](https://www.gnu.org/software/recutils) used for the mirror databases.

+Optional dependencies:

+- [ipfs](https://ipfs.io) Used for peer to peer package caches and source mirrors.

 [1] We provide ./bin/do as an included version that lacks incremental builds, but will work for building single packages.